Ramonta-Lee/Computer-Architecture/LS8-spec.md

 * **immediate**: takes a constant integer value as an argument
 * **register**: takes a register number as an argument
+* how many registers can be manipulated in any one instruction

 * `iiiiiiii`: 8-bit immediate value
 * `00000rrr`: Register number